famoseagle/sweatshop/README.markdown

 Rabbit:
 http://github.com/ezmobius/nanite/tree/master

 config/sweatshop.yml specifies the machine address of the queue (default localhost:5672).
 You can also specify the queue type with the queue param.

+## Rabbit cluster support

+The following example configuration shows support for Rabbit clusters within a queue group:

+        default:
+          queue: rabbit
+          cluster:
+            - host: hostA
+              port: 5672
+            - host: hostB
+              port: 5672
+          user: 'guest'
+          pass: 'guest'
+          vhost: '/'
+        enable: true

+Sweatshop will attempt to connect to each server listed under "cluster" in order, until it either manages to establish a connection or until it runs out of servers.

+If you only have a single Rabbit server, you can omit the "cluster" option and just add "host" and "port" options, as shown below:

+       default:
+         queue: rabbit
+         host: localhost
+         port: 5672
+         user: 'guest'
+         pass: 'guest'
+         vhost: '/'
+       enable: true

 ## Running the workers